 Closing this gender gap would also improve children’s nutrition and give women more influence over economic decisions such as how much income is spent on nutritious food.

-Following on from the CFS policy recommendations on Gender, Food Security and Nutrition in 2011, a forum will be held at CFS 43 in 2017 to identify policy gaps and best practices which can be used as a basis for gender-sensitive policies.
+Following on from the CFS policy recommendations on Gender, Food Security and Nutrition in 2011, a forum was held at CFS44 in 2017 to identify policy gaps and best practices which can be used as a basis for gender-sensitive policies.

 PSM comments on CFS Forum on Women’s Empowerment in the Context of Food Security and Nutrition

 Read the full summary and outcomes: